lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 Until the life cycle controller activates the key manager, the key manager does not accept any software commands.
 Once the key manager is activated by the life cycle controller, it is then allowed to transition to the various states previously [described](#key-manager-states).

-When the life cycle controller de-activates the key manager, the key manager transitions to the `Invalid` state.
+When the life cycle controller deactivates the key manager, the key manager transitions to the `Invalid` state.

 ## Commands in Each State
 During each state, there are 3 valid commands software can issue: